top of page

 If you are in crisis, please contact:

-*Dial 9-8-8 for 24/7 National Crisis Line support.
+• Dial 9-8-8 for 24/7 National Crisis Line support.

-*Dial 9-1-1 for Emergency Support
+• Dial 9-1-1 for Emergency Support

-*Or visit your nearest Emergency Room
+• Or visit your nearest Emergency Room

 All questions regarding my counselling services and your therapeutic plan are welcome.

-How long therapy takes depends on what you’d like to work on and the goals you set.
-Short‑term therapy can be helpful for focused, immediate concerns, while longer‑term work supports deeper exploration of yourself and your relationships.
+How long we work together depends entirely on your unique goals and what you are walking through.
+Short-term counselling can be wonderful for immediate, focused concerns, while longer-term support allows space for a deeper exploration of yourself and your relationships.

 Confidentiality is something I take very seriously.
 As a member of the Canadian Counselling and Psychotherapy Association (CCPA), I am legally and ethically bound to protect your privacy.
 Everything you share in therapy is kept confidential, and no information is released without a conversation and your consent.